MariceAshtiani/Holidaze/README.md

    git clone https://github.com/MariceAshtiani/Holidaze.git
    ```

 2. Install the project dependencies using npm or yarn.

    ```
    npm install
    ```

-2. Start the development server using npm or yarn.
+3. Start the development server using npm or yarn.

    ```
-   npm start
+   npm run dev
    ```

-3. Open your web browser and visit http://localhost:5173/ to access the app.
+4. Open your web browser and visit http://localhost:5173/ to access the app.

 ## Use web application